 Schools in Spain are generally either público (public), privado (private) or concertado (semi-private).
-Each system has its own unique benefits and shortcomings, and expats will want to evaluate their priorities when finding the school that best suits their child.
+Each system has its own unique benefits and shortcomings, and expats will want to evaluate their priorities when finding a school that best suits their children's needs.

-Unlike public schooling in much of the rest of the country, the teaching language in Barcelona is Catalan, which is the official language of the province.
+Unlike public schooling in much of the rest of the country, the language of instruction in Barcelona is Catalan, which is the official language of the province.

 Children in Barcelona are required by law to go to school between the ages of six and 16 years old.